Oakwood F.C.: Reserves & Under 23s

-The club started an Under 23 side for the 2019-20 season playing in the Southern Combination Football League U23 West Division.
+The club started an Under 23 side for the 2019–20 season playing in the Southern Combination Football League U23 West Division.
 Moved to the North Division for the 2021-22 campaign.

+The 2024 season saw the addition of an Under 18 side competing in the SCFL.
+The club also re-introduced a reserve team (formerly DCK Maidenbower) which joined the Mid-Sussex Football League, competing in the Championship division.